Upgrade Exchange to the latest Cumulative Update

-The examples below use the /IAcceptExchangeServerLicenseTerms_DiagnosticDataON switch.
+The following examples use the /IAcceptExchangeServerLicenseTerms_DiagnosticDataON switch.
 It's up to you to change the switch to /IAcceptExchangeServerLicenseTerms_DiagnosticDataOFF.

 <Virtual DVD drive letter>:\Setup.exe /IAcceptExchangeServerLicenseTerms_DiagnosticDataON /Mode:Upgrade [/DomainController:<ServerFQDN>] [/EnableErrorReporting]

-The optional /DomainController switch specifies the domain controller that Setup uses to read from an write to Active Directory.
+The optional /DomainController switch specifies the domain controller that Setup uses to read from a write to Active Directory.

 The optional /EnableErrorReporting switch enables Setup to automatically submit critical error reports to Microsoft.
 Microsoft uses this information to diagnose problems and provide solutions.